MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/image-column-data.md

 # [Web API](#tab/webapi)

-With Web API, the values set with records are base 64 encoded string values representing the `byte[]` data.
+With Web API, the property values are 64 encoded string values representing the `byte[]` data.

 This request returns an image column with an account record: